Dissecting Histones from the Top down

 Kelleher believes that top-down mass spectrometry makes the process of histone characterization "cleaner" than it is with other approaches.
 "In bottom-up methods, the peptides that are created are from a mixture of different protein forms.
 You garble all the different forms together in this digest and lose the connectivity of which peptides came from which protein form," he says.
 "The beauty of top-down MS is that you first measure these different forms and their ratios.
 You get a picture of the histone code at the intact level."

-In the future, Kelleher plans to use top-down MS and shotgun annotation to track how the histone modifications vary during the cell cycle.
+IN THE FUTURE, Kelleher plans to use top-down MS and shotgun annotation to track how the histone modifications vary during the cell cycle.
 He also hopes to pinpoint where in the genome particular histone forms are located.
 "You want to know if a gene is actively being transcribed in vivo, what are the histone modifications at that site in the genome?
 What's the code?
-That's where we're headed, but it'll take a while."
+That's where we're headed."

 Alma L. Burlingame, the director of the mass spectrometry facility at the University of California, San Francisco, says, "Kelleher's method will facilitate global regio assignment of multiple modifications to individual protein species."
-He also believes, though, that more detailed sequencing done by another fragmentation method known as collision-induced dissociation will pinpoint modification sites in instances where electron capture doesn't cleave the protein in enough places.
+He also believes, though, that more detailed sequencing done by another fragmentation method known as collision-induced dissociation will pinpoint modification sites in instances where electron capture does not cleave the protein in enough places.

 Join the conversation